presscustomizr/customizr/README.md

 # User Guide and Main Features
 ## WP Version
-As this theme uses the WordPress customizer feature for most options, it requires at least version 3.4 to work properly.
+Since this theme uses the WordPress customizer feature for most options, it requires at least version 3.4 to work properly.
 Please make sure your WP version is at least 3.4.

 ## Choosing a skin